jswessler/upwards/README.md

 Release Log:

-id147.1 (planned)
+id147.1
-- Temp fix for doublejump animations bouncing around a lot
+- Jump animations no longer bounce around a ton
+- Jump animations when facing left also bounce around less
+- Adjusted silver hearts (90% reduced flat energy gain, but each full heart gives you about 3% reduced gravity and slightly better air movement)
+- Holding W now improves your platforming very slightly again

 id146.2
 - Clicking on phone no longer spams pause/unpause